 1. Lack of Purpose

-Employees want to feel that their work matters, to them and you.
+Your employees want to feel that their work matters, not just to them, but to you as well.
 They want to have the assurance that what they are doing drives towards something positive.
 They lose motivation when they can’t see how their contributions align with the company’s mission or goals.
 Even the most exciting tasks can feel meaningless without a sense of purpose.

 2. Poor Communication